 Oh sure, there were clear changes between the initial pitch and the final product.
 There were also a lot of delays and changing release dates.
 But, in a world where game development is still as difficult as ever, and disasters can happen in a team of hundreds of people, I find myself impressed that it’s still possible to get a band of four together and just jam.
 As it stands, Distress is a window into the choice-driven future I want games to embrace.
 I love it how personalizes the experience for each route a player takes.
 More games need this flexibility.

 Distress will still be a hard sell to some people.
 It’s a visual novel.
 It looks like a mix between Steven Universe and an 80’s cartoon.
 It’s not something I expected to like as much as I do.
 It just works – and though it doesn’t eliminate the problems inherent in choice-driven games, there’s a hope that these principles will continue to be refined.
 While the complaints I have are definitely there (the sound mixing could use some work), I came away from this title with a lot of goodwill.
 I have no doubt it’ll wind up in my Top 10 at the end of this year.

-While I was offered the chance to get a press copy of Distress, this review was ultimately conducted using a copy I purchased from itch.io.
+Feel free to contact me on Twitter, or email me at dcichocki(at)tiltingwindmillstudios.com as always!
+While I was offered the chance to get a press copy of Distress, this review was ultimately conducted using a digital copy I purchased from itch.io.